Centurion (organization)

 Centurion (formerly Centurion Ministries) is a non-profit organization located in Princeton, New Jersey, with a mission to exonerate innocent individuals who have been wrongly convicted and sentenced to life sentences or death.

-Centurion takes on cases with no DNA evidence available to prove their clients’ innocence.
+In many of the cases Centurion takes on, no DNA or other scientific evidence is available to prove their clients’ innocence.
+Centurion does not require the availability of specific evidence to take on a case.
 Centurion conducts case re-investigations and provides legal representation and post-release support for the wrongly convicted.

 History

 Centurion Ministries was founded in 1983 by Jim McCloskey as a result of his investigation on behalf of a prisoner, Jorge De Los Santos.

 McCloskey learned of De Los Santos in 1980 while a seminary student at Princeton Theological Seminary in Princeton, New Jersey.
 McCloskey used his own funds to investigate De Los Santos' claim of innocence.
 He located the chief witness against De Los Santos, who recanted his false trial testimony.
 McCloskey then hired Paul Casteleiro, a Hoboken lawyer, to write the writ to bring De Los Santos' case back into court.
 A U.S. District Court judge overturned the conviction and in 1983 De Los Santos was freed.